The purpose and proper use of bidets, those mysterious European bathroom fixturesAlso see:

 OK, fine, a dumpy hotel that calls itself an Otel and doesn't really cater to foreign visitors was still uncontaminated by TP, but changes were underway.

-The first picture below is from the Izmir Ekspresi overnight train between Ankara and Izmir.
+This toilet is on board the Izmir Ekspresi overnight train between Ankara and Izmir.
 It's a somewhat downscale overnight train as Turkish trains go, but it's still a nice way to travel.

 Note the great similarity between this toilet and the one from the Pammukale Ekspresi above.
 Basically the same cars, the first-class yataklı vagon.

-The second picture above shows the toilet in the fabulous Ankara Ekspresi overnight train running between İstanbul and Ankara.
+This toilet is on board the fabulous Ankara Ekspresi overnight train running between İstanbul and Ankara.

 The first-class yataklı vagon (sleeping car) is the nicest overnight train I've ridden anywhere.